 One of the most popular nasi lemak stalls in Singapore, Ponggol Nasi Lemak is famous for the large variety of side dishes it offers.
-Try out having chicken wings, vegetable curry, fried long beans, fried sotong balls and otak on top of your fragrant nasi lemak.
-Hot tip: There has been high praise for the chicken wings… Be prepared for the waiting time as long queues begin upon the store opening in the evening.
+Try adding chicken wings, vegetable curry, fried long beans, fried sotong balls and otak on top of your fragrant nasi lemak.
+Hot tip: There’s high praise for the chicken wings, so be prepared for the waiting time as long queues begin upon the store’s opening in the evening.

 Cafeela Seafood Restaurant

 Looking for variety?
-Cafeela has them all, from Asian and Chinese to Halal, Indian and Seafood.
+Cafeela has it all, from Asian and Chinese to halal, Indian and seafood.
 It’s a no-frills spot but there’s air-conditioning, so you don’t have to worry about sweating buckets.

 D’ Rubinah Restaurant Thai Muslim & Seafood

 Aside from serving Thai-Muslim, South Indian and Western food, this restaurant is also one of the popular destinations for prata lovers.
 It offers an impressive selection of prata and thosai – 40 to be exact.
-And if you have a particularly big appetite, check out their claypot specials!
-Their restaurant is open 24 hours – perfect for starving night owls.
+And if you have a particularly big appetite, check out the claypot specials!
+The restaurant is open 24 hours – perfect for starving night owls.

 D’ Rubinah Restaurant Thai Muslim & Seafood, 592 Sembawang Road, Singapore 758451; Opening hours: Daily 24 hours (except Thurs 11am-10.30pm).